Recent Articles

 “Getting the world to use blue hydrogen made from natural gas gives the oil and gas industry a way to lock in decades of natural gas demand via blue hydrogen,” Mikulka said.

-I was on Democracy Now with Zack Exley to discuss the need for the US to build a green steel industry and stop relying on imports from Russia and Ukraine.
+I was on Democracy Now to discuss my Intercept op-ed on the need for the U.S. to build a green steel industry and stop relying on imports from Russia and Ukraine.

 The Intercept writes about how the rail lobbying group (Association of American Railroads) targeted me and my work and submitted it to security agencies.
 The truth is apparently a real threat to them.